-If a licensee refuses payment of alleged winnings to a patron, the licensee and the patron are unable to resolve the dispute to the patron's satisfaction, or the dispute involves at least \$250, the licensee must immediately notify the Division.
+If a licensee refuses payment of alleged winnings to a patron, the licensee and the patron are unable to resolve the dispute to the patron's satisfaction, or the dispute involves at least \$250, the licensee oust immediately notify the Division.
 The Director shall conduct whatever investigation is necessary and must determine whether or not payment should be made.
 An agent of the Division may investigate the dispute and may report either to the Commission or to the Director for a decision.

-The Director must notify the licensee and the patron in writing of the Director's decision regarding the dispute, within five business days after the completion of the investigation.
+The Director must notify the licensee and the patron in writing of the Director's decision regarding the dispute, within 30 days after the date that the Director first received notice of the dispute.

-Failure immediately to notify the Director of a dispute, or to notify a patron of the patron's rights or failure to pay after an adverse decision, is a violation by the licensee.
+Failure immediately to notify the Director of a dispute, or to notify a patron of the patron's rights or failure to pay after an adverse decision is a violation by the licensee.